CipherHitro/password-manager/README.md

 # 🔐 PassMan – Responsive Password Manager Web App

-**PassMan** is a sleek, responsive Password Manager built with **React**, **Tailwind CSS**, and **React Toastify**.
-Users can securely save their website credentials (site, username and password) and access them anytime – all from a smooth and intuitive UI.
-It uses MongoDB, Express, and Mongoose for backend storage.
+**PassMan** is a secure and responsive Password Manager built with **React**, **Tailwind CSS**, and **Node.js**.
+It allows users to safely store and manage their website credentials (site, username/email, and password) with a clean and modern interface.
+The app supports password encryption, user authentication using JWT, and toast notifications for enhanced user experience and security.

 ## 🚀 Features

 - ✅ Responsive design (mobile-first)
+- 🔐 User Authentication System (Sign up / Login)
+- 🧂 Password Hashing with **bcryptjs** for user credentials
+- 🔒 **AES-256** Encryption for saving passwords in the database
 - 💾 Store website, username/email, and password securely
 - ✨ Interactive animated icons using Lordicon
 - ⚙️ Backend with Express.js & MongoDB (Mongoose)